Email etiquette 101: Using Bcc vs. Cc

 What is the “To” field?

 The most straightforward recipient field is the “To” field.
 It’s meant for the main recipients of your email.
 Your message should directly concern these recipients.
-Furthermore, you can expect a reply or direct action from “To” recipients in response to your email.
+Furthermore, you can expect a direct reply or action from “To” recipients in response to your email.
 You can include multiple people in the “To” field, as long as they all meet these criteria.

 Keep in mind that all recipients of the email, even if they’re “Cced” or “Bcced,” will be able to see who is placed in the “To” field.